 Part II: SQL Language

-Complete SQL course: from SELECT to complex analytical queries, DDL/DML, window functions, CTE and query optimization.
+Full SQL path: from SELECT to analytical queries, DDL/DML, window functions, CTEs, and basic query optimization.

 SELECT, INSERT, UPDATE, DELETE